Skip to content

 1. Boost Your Site’s Speed

-Google has been taking site speed into account as a ranking factor since way back in 2010.
-And just this year it’s become even more important as they rolled it out as a ranking factor for mobile as well.
+Google has been taking site speed into account as a ranking factor since 2010.
+And just this year, it’s become even more important as they rolled it out as a ranking factor for mobile as well.

 Why the emphasis on site loading speed?
-The simple answer is Google’s aim is to provide the best user experience possible.
+The simple answer is that Google’s aim is to provide the best possible user experience.
 And web searchers are an impatient bunch.
-Even a small delay in loading time can mean a visitor will close your site and search for another one to serve their needs.
-Obviously, it is not in Google’s best interests to present sites to searchers that they’re not even going to stick around to read if it fails to load fast enough.
+Even a small delay in loading time can mean a visitor will leave your site and search for another to meet their needs.
+Obviously, it is not in Google’s best interests to present sites to searchers that they won’t even stick around to read if they fail to load fast enough.
 After all, your site’s loading time is the first chance for it to make an impression on visitors.

 Just how detrimental is slow loading speed to your site?
 Research by Akamai found that even a 2-second delay in load time can increase the bounce rate by 103%, and 53% of mobile site visitors will leave a page that takes 3-seconds to load.
 Not much leeway granted by visitors there, huh?

-So how can you make sure your site is loading as fast as possible?
+So, how can you make sure your site loads as fast as possible?
 Three good places to start are:

 Compressing Images

-Images and their large file size play a big role in your site’s loading speed, so reducing the size of them can have a decent impact.
+Images and their large file size play a big role in your site’s loading speed, so reducing their size can have a decent impact.
 How much of an impact?
-In this study, testers compressed 22MB of images down to 300kb, and correspondingly, the site’s time to interact (the amount of time a user needs to wait before they can interact with the site) dropped from 6.1 seconds to 1.8 seconds - a whopping 70% reduction.
+In this study, testers compressed 22MB of images down to 300 KB, and correspondingly, the site’s time to interact (the amount of time a user needs to wait before they can interact with the site) dropped from 6.1 seconds to 1.8 seconds - a whopping 70% reduction.

-Reduce size by cropping images to the size you want, rather than uploading a large image and using the width parameter to set the size.
+Reduce file size by cropping images to the desired size, rather than uploading a large image and using the width parameter to set the size.

-Ensuring the right file type for each image has an impact, too.
-Stick to using JPG, PNG, and GIFs, and avoid BMP and TIFFs.
-Also, avoid empty image source codes, to avoid browsers making unnecessary requests.
+Ensuring the right file type for each image matters, too.
+Stick to JPG, PNG, and GIFs; avoid BMP and TIFF.
+Also, avoid empty image source attributes to prevent browsers from making unnecessary requests.

 Use a Content Delivery Network (CDN)

-In basic terms, they optimize the distribution of data for faster load times.
-Examples of CDNs are Cloudflare, and Amazon CloudFront.
+In basic terms, they optimize data distribution to speed up load times.
+Examples of CDNs are Cloudflare and Amazon CloudFront.

 Fast Hosting

 Fast, dedicated web hosting is one of the best changes you can make to increase your site’s loading speed.
 Dedicated servers are best, but faster hosting doesn’t always need to be expensive.
-Most of the major web hosting companies will offer cloud hosting, which is a good compromise on speed and cost, and it’s well known you can always find an up to date Hostgator discount coupon.
+Most major web hosting companies offer cloud hosting, which is a good compromise between speed and cost, and it’s well known that you can always find an up-to-date HostGator discount coupon.

 2. Optimize Your Images

-Leaving images with default titles, that may contain strings of numbers and hold no relevance to the theme of the page or keywords, and leaving alt text completely empty are two practices that far too many site owners are guilty of.
-Taking a bit of time to make sure image file names and alt text are optimized will make Google like your site just a little bit better, plus, you will get the added benefit of potential traffic from Google Image Search too!
+Leaving images with default titles that may contain strings of numbers and have no relevance to the page's theme or keywords, and leaving alt text completely empty are two practices that far too many site owners are guilty of.
+Taking a bit of time to optimize image file names and alt text will make Google like your site a little bit more, plus you will get the added benefit of potential traffic from Google Image Search, too!

 3. Make Your Posts Long